 Behind the scenes tours are offered most days so guests can learn what it’s like to care for over 15,000 animals every day.
 There are also jellyfish touch encounters and an octopus encounter–we hear it sucks.
 There are even two different dive experiences, one in the Halibut Flats exhibit and one in the Open Sea exhibit.

 RIPLEY’S AQUARIUM (TENNESSEE)

-With two levels of sea creatures to watch, there is a lot to see here.
+With two levels of sea creatures to watch, there is a lot to see at this Ripley Aquarium in the United States.
 If you need some calming vibes, you could always go watch the Ray Bay or penguin shows.
 Better yet, help one of the African penguins make a work of art–you even get to take it home!

 TENNESSEE AQUARIUM (TENNESSEE)

 Dual buildings make up the space of Chattanooga, Tennessee’s Tennessee Aquarium.
 The aquarium’s research branch, the Tennessee Aquarium Conservation Institute, is focused on restoring freshwater ecosystems, as well as encouraging the public to advocate for environmental health.
 This is especially poignant for the aquarium because, as they note, Walter Cronkite called their city “the dirtiest city in America” in 1969.